spectrocloud/librarium/content/docs/04.5-devx/07-palette-virtual-clusters.md

 <br />

-   * Review the information and deploy the PVC.
-The PVC will be provisioned within the next few minutes.
+   * Review the information and deploy the Palette Virtual Cluster.
+The virtual cluster will be provisioned within the next few minutes.

 <br />